subhoS/portfolio_/content/blog/building-modern-search-system.md

 a → ap → app → appl → apple
 ```

-That's inefficient. **Debouncing** solves this by waiting until the user pauses typing before running the search.
+That's inefficient. **Debouncing** fixes this by waiting until the user stops typing before firing off a request.

 ### 🧩 How Debouncing Works

-> Wait X milliseconds after the last keystroke before executing the function.

-If another keystroke happens before the delay ends, the timer resets.
+Wait X milliseconds after the last keystroke before executing the function.
+If another keystroke happens before the delay ends, reset the timer.

 ### 🧠 Example (JavaScript)